andersganander/record_store/README.md

 ### Fonts
 The font "DymoFontInvers" is used to create a feeling of a rock/punk attitude and is used for headings and links in the navigation bar.

+For the normal text, courier new is used which also create a feeling of D. I. Y. as it reminds of the look of fanzines from the 80's.

 ## Wireframes
 Wireframes were produced using Balsamiq.